Europe’s jobless rate steady, but doesn’t tell whole story

 The jobless figure published Monday by the EU’s statistics agency is up from 7.4% December 2019, before the pandemic caused governments to impose restrictions on businesses to fight the spread of the coronavirus.

-While the fact that the unemployment rate rose only slightly during the pandemic is good news, economists say government support may only be postponing days of reckoning for many companies.
+While the fact that the unemployment rate rose only modestly during the pandemic is good news, economists say government support won’t last forever and that the unemployment rate will rise somewhat when such programs are withdrawn.

 Meanwhile, Eurostat, the EU’s statistics agency, again noted that the official rate does not count workers who stopped looking for a job during the unusual circumstances of the pandemic – for instance, to take care of children whose schools have been closed.